cldellow/sqlite-parquet-vtable/README.md

 ## Caveats

-I'm not a professional C/C++ programmer.
-These are the caveats I'm aware of, but there are probably others:
+I'm not an experienced C/C++ programmer.
+This library is definitely not bombproof.
+It's good enough for my use case, and may be good enough for yours, too.

 * I don't use `sqlite3_malloc` and `sqlite3_free` for C++ objects
   * Maybe this doesn't matter, since portability isn't a goal
-* The C (SQLite API implementation) -> C++ interop (to talk to parquet-cpp) probably leaks some C++ exceptions
+* The C -> C++ interop definitely leaks some C++ exceptions
-  * Your process may crash due to my error.
-Sorry!
+  * Obvious cases like file not found and unsupported Parquet types are OK
-  * I handle the obvious cases like file not found and unsupported Parquet types but I suspect low memory conditions aren't handled gracefully
+  * Low memory conditions aren't handled gracefully.

 ## Building